genial-framework/Environment/README.md

 > Composer is not required but it is recommended.

 If you wish to direct download this package you must create an autoloader to load all of the files.
+Generally you can just install the whole framework using the installer to make things easy.

 ## Documentation
 > The documentation has not been created yet.